 Winter holidays in Ukraine is a time full of joy.
-Every Ukrainian girl definitely remembers the magic of these days from her childhood.
+Every Ukraine girl definitely remembers the magic of these days from her childhood.
 We have already mentioned that this year Ukrainians celebrated Christmas twice.
 You may be interested to find out that… they also celebrate New Year twice annually!
 This is kept for more than 300 years already.
-Of a great interest are Ukrainian traditions of so called “Old” New Year.
+Of great interest are Ukrainian traditions of the so-called “Old” New Year.

-Former date of a New Year in Ukraine coincided with a name day of a St. Melania (Melanka), whose image was popular for a masquerade on the day.
-Celebration also included festive dishes, carols and fortune telling.
+The former date of a New Year in Ukraine coincided with a name day of a St. Melania (Malanka), whose image was popular for a masquerade on the day.
+The celebration also included festive dishes, carols, and fortune-telling.
 Most traditions are still kept.
 The evening before the New Year was called Schedry vecher (Generous Eve) as all food including meat was already allowed after the fast.

-In some villages of Ukraine on St. Melania day people prepare a traditional festive dish – krovyanka, a sausage made of lard, porridge and pig blood, which is also called Malanka.
-In addition, the housewives bake pancakes, cook pies and dumplings with cottage cheese and bake festive bread.
+In some villages of Ukraine on St. Melania day, people prepare a traditional festive dish – krovyanka, a sausage made of lard, porridge, and pig blood, which is also called Malanka.
+In addition, the housewives bake pancakes, cook pies and dumplings with cottage cheese, and bake festive bread.
 Tasty and rich Kutya has to be on a festive table.
-We have already mentioned how symbolic it is in this article.
+We have already mentioned how symbolic it is in an article about Ukrainian Christmas Traditions.

 On Generous Eve it is customary for the young to greet neighbors.
 The main hero of each group used to be a fairy tale goat, which is why the whole event is called Goat guiding.
 People dressed as folk heroes go to houses singing songs called schedrivky wishing prosperity and happiness to the hosts.
 I am sure you will be amazed to find out that a well-known “Carol of the Bells” is originally a Ukrainian song! :)

-Every Ukrainian bride has been waiting for the end of a Christmas lent.
-Since that time it was allowed to make a marriage proposal.
-That is why in the weeks before the Old New Year it was customary to divine.
-Girls were eager to find out when and whether they will be with a man they liked, and how successful their marriage would be.
+Every Ukrainian lady has been waiting for the end of a Christmas lent.
+Since that time it was allowed to make a proposal.
+That is why in the weeks before the Old New Year it was customary to the divine.
+Girls were eager to find out when and whether they will be with a man they liked, and how successful their couple would be.

-- Before going to bed, after midnight, take a wax and write your desire or the name of a loved one on a small mirror.
+- Before going to bed, after midnight, take wax and write your desire or the name of a loved one in a small mirror.
 Put it under the pillow and go to sleep.
 If you dream of your beloved, or about your wish, everything will be as you want.